-Import Ce rtificates $? \times$
+Import Ce ertificates $? \times$

-certificate Binary PEM (I Binary PEM (I file must be in one of the X.509 ase-64) encoded X.509 Ū. The
+certificate Binary PEM (I Binary PEM (I ecify the location of the certificate file to be imported. file must be in one of the following formats.
+(X.509 Base-64) encoded X.509 (PKCS#7 Base-64) encoded PKCS#7 (PKCS#12 The

-correspond ZyWALL.
-At ding to the imported cer e successful, a certification red rtificate must already exist on certification request will quest
+correspon ZyWALL, A tificate importation to be successful, a certification re ding to the imported certificate must already exist on fter the importation, the certification request will cally be deleted. quest

 File: Select a file Browse

 Password: (PKCS#12 only)

-[c K Cancel
+OK Cancel